-From 1998 to 2011, cheese was implicated as the vehicle in 90 foodborne illness outbreaks, with 38 associated with cheese made from unpasteurized milk.
-Unpasteurized queso fresco has frequently been associated with Salmonella (10 outbreaks), pasteurized queso fresco or other Mexican-style cheese with Listeria (6 outbreaks).
-These types of cheese products, sometimes called bathtub cheese, are often produced or sold illegally.
+Between 2000 and 2020, at least 376 cheese-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 7,550 illnesses, 624 hospitalizations, and 21 deaths.
+Unpasteurized queso fresco has frequently been associated with Salmonella (10 outbreaks), and pasteurized queso fresco or other Mexican-style cheese has been associated with Listeria (6 outbreaks).
+These types of cheese products, sometimes called bathtub cheeses, are often produced or sold illegally.

-A 2014 multistate Listeriosis outbreak traced to cheese products made in Delaware resulted in eight confirmed illnesses, seven hospitalizations, and one death.
-An investigation by the U.S. Food and Drug Administration (FDA) found the cheese processing room and several pieces of equipment in the facility to be contaminated with the same strain of Listeria implicated in the outbreak.
-In 2012, imported ricotta salata cheese sickened 22, hospitalized 20, and killed four due to contamination with Listeria.
+A 2010 multi-state outbreak of E. coli O157:NM occurred in Sally Jackson’s goat, sheep, and cow cheeses.
+Also, a 2014 multi-state Listeriosis outbreak, traced to cheese products made in Delaware, resulted in eight confirmed illnesses, seven hospitalizations, and one death.
+An investigation by the U.S. Food and Drug Administration (FDA) found the cheese-processing room and several pieces of equipment in the facility to be contaminated with the same strain of Listeria implicated in the outbreak.
+In 2012, imported ricotta salata cheese sickened 22, hospitalized 20, and killed four, due to contamination with Listeria.
 The outbreak investigation was complex and revealed many avenues of potential contamination.
 The cheese, originally imported from Italy, was cut and repackaged at various retail locations, extending the risk of contamination to other cheeses via unclean cutting boards, cutting wires, and utensils.

 Commercial Cheese Making

-After arriving at the cheese-making facility, milk is tested for purity and quality and the fat content is adjusted depending on the type of cheese being produced.
+After arriving at the cheese-making facility, milk is tested for purity and quality.
+The fat content is then adjusted, depending on the type of cheese being produced.
 Partially skim milk or whole milk may be used; whole milk yields a creamier cheese.

-Standardization includes determining the ratio of protein to fat in the milk or standardizing the solids, then weighing the milk; it takes about 10 pounds of milk to produce one pound of cheese.
-Various technologies including ultrafiltration are common in large cheese operations to ensure milk is cleared of debris and spores that could survive pasteurization.
+Standardization includes determining the ratio of protein to fat in the milk or standardizing the solids, then weighing the milk.
+It takes about 10 pounds of milk to produce one pound of cheese.
+Various technologies, such as ultrafiltration, are common in large cheese operations in order to ensure the milk is cleared of debris and spores that could survive pasteurization.
 A specially designed centrifuge, called a Bactofuge, is often used to separate bacterial spores, which have a higher density than the milk.
 Unless raw milk cheese is being produced, pasteurization is carried out at this point in the process.

 Cutting and Heating